ms-iot/content/en-US/win10/samples/arduino-wiring/LCDScreen.md

 ---

 #LCD Text Display
-Learn to Deploy and Debug an Arduino Wiring sketch to control text on an LCD screen!
+Learn to Deploy and Debug an Arduino Wiring sketch on Raspberry Pi 2 or Minnowboard Max to control text on an LCD screen!

 ##Setup